apache/kvrocks-website/community/data-structure-on-rocksdb.md

 We break the bitmap values into fragments(1KiB, 8192 bits/fragment), and subkey is the index of the fragment.
 For example, when the request to set the bit of 1024 would locate in the first fragment with index 0, to set a bit of 80970 would locate in 10th fragment with index 9.

+We use least-significant bit (LSB) numbering (also known as bit-endianness).
+This means that within a group of 8 bits, we read right-to-left.
+This is different from applying "bit" commands to string.

 ```text
                      +---------------+
 key|version|index => |    fragment   |